felangel/mason/packages/mason/README.md

 ---

-Mason contains the core generator that powers [mason_cli](https://pub.dev/packages/mason_cli).
+A Dart template generator which helps teams generate files quickly and consistently.

-`package:mason` allows developers to build custom CLIs and other tooling that leverages the mason generator.
+`package:mason` contains the core generator that powers [package:mason_cli](https://pub.dev/packages/mason_cli) and can be used to build custom code generation tools.

 ```dart
 import 'dart:io';